RTEMS/rtems-docs/c_user/configuring_a_system.rst

 **DESCRIPTION:**

 ``CONFIGURE_APPLICATION_NEEDS_FRAME_BUFFER_DRIVER`` is defined
-if the application wishes to include the BSP’s Frame Buffer Device Driver.
+if the application wishes to include the BSP's Frame Buffer Device Driver.

 **NOTES:**